Excel -- Comments -- Tips

 2. On the Appearance tab, click Advanced.

-3. From the Item dropdown, choose Tooltip
+3. From the Item drop down, choose Tooltip

 4. Choose a font Size, click OK, click OK